-Advanced art students are allowed to experiment in desired areas.
+Advanced art students will be expanding their art through experimentation and creating pieces that include ideas and messages.
 They are required to complete up to eight well thought out projects that show artistic expression.
 Students may focus on one area of expression such as drawing, painting, ceramics, cartooning, architecture, etc., or they may explore several areas as time allows.
 Students will have to show their growth throughout the course by completing an electronic art portfolio that focuses on the four standards: creating, presenting, reflection, and connection.
 This art portfolio will include writing components such as a biography, artist statement, and self-reflections.
 This class is for those who are serious about art and are willing to put hard work and their best effort into all that they do.
 Juniors and seniors interested in pursuing a further education/career in art will be guided in the development of a personal and professional portfolio.

-Desktop Publishing
+Desktop Publishing I